Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 - *2019.08 - 2019.12*, Global Access Program, University of California, Berkeley.

 # 🔥 News
-- *2025.06*: &nbsp; Finish my Reasearch Initial Project Defense (similar to the status after qualify), which is the first milestone ✅ in my PhD journey!
+- *2025.06*: &nbsp;(PhD Journey) Finish my Reasearch Initial Project Defense ✅, which is the first milestone in my PhD journey!
-- *2025.03*: &nbsp;🎉🎉 Our paper "[SpeechPrune](https://speechprune.github.io/): Context-aware Token Pruning for Speech Information Retrieval" has been accepted by IEEE ICME!
+- *2025.03*: &nbsp;(Paper)🎉🎉 "[SpeechPrune](https://speechprune.github.io/): Context-aware Token Pruning for Speech Information Retrieval" has been accepted by IEEE ICME!
 In this work, we proposed a new dataset for long speech information retrieval task in LLM, alone with an training-free pruning strategy for this task.
-- *2025.02*: &nbsp;🎉🎉 **(Best Paper Award)** Our paper "[GenAI at the Edge](https://arxiv.org/pdf/2502.15816): Comprehensive Survey on Empowering Edge Devices" has been accepted by AAAI SSS!
+- *2025.02*: &nbsp;**(Best Paper Award)** 🎉🎉 "[GenAI at the Edge](https://arxiv.org/pdf/2502.15816): Comprehensive Survey on Empowering Edge Devices" has been accepted by AAAI SSS!
 In this work, I provide an overview of recent well-known architectures and chip works for LLMs and diffusion networks.
 I hope you find it insightful and helpful!
-- *2024.10*: &nbsp;🎉🎉 Our paper "[Nebula](https://ieeexplore.ieee.org/abstract/document/10904703?casa_token=z0z_h4_dJHgAAAAA:24_jLlNXCrjlmBK57nut2rHdoUI_62Zh22gIqqevu32hGtFOewRoV5aSN4LtVdAJD60rZu8stw): A 28-nm 109.8 TOPS/W 3D PNN Accelerator Featuring Adaptive Partition, Multi-Skipping, and Block-Wise Aggregation" has been accepted by IEEE ISSCC!
+- *2024.10*: &nbsp;(Paper)🎉🎉 "[Nebula](https://ieeexplore.ieee.org/abstract/document/10904703?casa_token=z0z_h4_dJHgAAAAA:24_jLlNXCrjlmBK57nut2rHdoUI_62Zh22gIqqevu32hGtFOewRoV5aSN4LtVdAJD60rZu8stw): A 28-nm 109.8 TOPS/W 3D PNN Accelerator Featuring Adaptive Partition, Multi-Skipping, and Block-Wise Aggregation" has been accepted by IEEE ISSCC!
-- *2024.08*: Starting my PhD journey — wish me luck🍀!
+- *2024.08*: &nbsp;(PhD Journey) Starting my PhD journey — wish me luck🍀!
-- *2024.04*: &nbsp;🎉🎉 Our paper "[SoftAct](https://ieeexplore.ieee.org/document/10495359): A High-Precision Softmax Architecture for Transformers with Nonlinear Functions Support" has been accepted by IEEE TCSVT!
+- *2024.04*: &nbsp;(Paper)🎉🎉 "[SoftAct](https://ieeexplore.ieee.org/document/10495359): A High-Precision Softmax Architecture for Transformers with Nonlinear Functions Support" has been accepted by IEEE TCSVT!
-- *2024.02*: &nbsp;🎉🎉 Our paper "[Adjustable Multi-Stream Block-Wise Farthest Point Sampling](https://ieeexplore.ieee.org/document/10430381) Acceleration in Point Cloud Analysis" has been accepted by IEEE TCAS-II!
+- *2024.02*: &nbsp;(Paper)🎉🎉 "[Adjustable Multi-Stream Block-Wise Farthest Point Sampling](https://ieeexplore.ieee.org/document/10430381) Acceleration in Point Cloud Analysis" has been accepted by IEEE TCAS-II!
-- *2023.10*: &nbsp;🎉🎉 I have presented the [3D Point Cloud Neural Network Accelerator](https://youtu.be/3Yw3-jFeRaE) at IEEE/ACM ICCAD 2023!
-- *2023.08*: &nbsp;🎉🎉 Our paper "Sagitta: An Energy-Efficient Sparse 3D-CNN Accelerator for Real-Time 3D Understanding" has been accepted by IEEE IOTJ!
+- *2023.08*: &nbsp;(Paper)🎉🎉 "Sagitta: An Energy-Efficient Sparse 3D-CNN Accelerator for Real-Time 3D Understanding" has been accepted by IEEE IOTJ!
-- *2023.07*: &nbsp;🎉🎉 Our paper "An Energy-Efficient 3D Point Cloud Neural Network Accelerator with Efficient Filter Pruning, MLP Fusion, and Dual-Stream Sampling" has been accepted by IEEE/ACM ICCAD 2023!
+- *2023.07*: &nbsp;(Paper)🎉🎉 "An Energy-Efficient 3D Point Cloud Neural Network Accelerator with Efficient Filter Pruning, MLP Fusion, and Dual-Stream Sampling" has been accepted by IEEE/ACM ICCAD 2023!

 # 📝 Publications